Chapter 17.35

 1. All commercially operated boat docking facilities shall be equipped with firefighting facilities as specified by the Fire Code.

-2. Any electrical service upon any pier, dock or float shall be installed under a permit obtained from the City of Newport Beach Building Department.
+2. Any electrical service upon any pier, dock or float shall be installed under a permit obtained from the Community Development Department.

-3. Any domestic water service upon any pier, dock, or float shall be installed under a permit obtained from the City of Newport Beach Building Department.
+3. Any domestic water service upon any pier, dock, or float shall be installed under a permit obtained from the Community Development Department.

-4. All commercial piers, floats or docks used for the loading of passengers shall be lighted in such a manner as to provide an illumination level of five-tenths (0.5) foot candles for all areas used for the loading of such passengers.
+4. All commercial piers, floats or docks used for the loading of passengers shall be lighted in such a manner as to provide an illumination level as specified by the California Building Code for all areas used for the loading of such passengers.

 F. Encroaching Piers and Floats.
-In areas where existing piers and floats encroach in front of abutting upland property owned by others, a new permit approved by the Harbor Commission shall be required upon:
+In areas where existing piers and floats encroach in front of abutting upland property owned or leased by others, a new permit shall be required upon the occurrence of any of the following:

 1. Any change in type of existing use of the piers and floats;